Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

 4. **Ensure each end-user connection will get a fair cut of the available bandwidth.**

   Several QoS queuing disciplines in Linux do this automatically, without any configuration from you.
-The result is that new sockets are favored over older ones, so big downloads will be throttled while other users are trying to connect.
+The result is that new sockets are favored over older ones, so that users will get a snappier experience, while others are transferring large amounts of traffic.

 5. **Protect the servers from DDoS attacks.**